 My husbands grandmother passed and her property is almost up for taxes.
 It is his step dad’s mother but he raised him.
 None of the other family want anything with us (they are druggies and we are law enforcement) and they have no funds to probate and don’t wish to.
 They want to mooch off of the...
 Read more »

 Your mother's estate is probably answerable for her debts, but her heirs are not personally liable for those debts (unless they obligated themselves by co-signing a contract or note or something similar).
-The inheritances of your mother's heirs would be reduced by the payments of her debts from...Read more »
+The inheritances of your mother's heirs would be reduced by the payments of her...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.